 Check out director Mike Nichols and screenwriter Ernest Lehman’s big-screen adaptation of Edward Albee’s Broadway hit Who’s Afraid of Virginia Woolf?, starring Elizabeth Taylor and Richard Burton as, respectively, a former blushing bride and a former stalwart groom.

-Director & Screenplay: John Cassavetes.
+Direction & Screenplay: John Cassavetes.

 Bits/Uncredited (unverified): James Bridges.
 Don Siegel.
 Joan Crawford’s daughter and future Mommie Dearest author Christina Crawford.